twitter/pelikan/docs/coding_style.rst

   When used as in ``MAX(x++, y++)``, will increment either ``x`` or ``y`` twice, which is probably not intended by the caller.

+.. rubric:: Footnotes

+.. [#fn1] Frederick Brooks gave a definition of "style" in his book, The Design of Design, which begins with "Style is a set of different repeated microdecisions...".
+The book talked about the importance of Consistency in the pages leading to this definition, starting from page 142, where the author claimed that "consistency underlies all principles of quality".